All About Pepper Mills

 Grind Quality

-Depending what you are going to use the pepper for, you want a mill that gives you the largest range in grinds including coarse, medium, and fine.
-A better made mill will give you a fine grind that is powdery and uniformly the same with no little pieces of the peppercorn.
+Depending on what you will use the pepper for, you want a mill with the most extensive range of grinds, including coarse, medium, and fine.
+A better-made mill will give you a fine grind that is powdery and uniformly the same, with no little peppercorn pieces.

 At the same time, you can set it for coarse and end up with big pieces for your au poivre (peppercorn) recipes.